 Have a Serial number of no more than 20 octets;

-have a valid notBefore field consisting of the time of issue, encoded as in section 4.1.2.5 of RFC5280;
+have a valid notBefore field consisting of the time of issue, encoded as in section 4.1.2.5 of RFC 5280;

-have a fixed expiration date in the notAfter field, encoded as in section 4.1.2.5 of RFC5280; and
+have a fixed expiration date in the notAfter field, encoded as in section 4.1.2.5 of RFC 5280; and

 Contain an authorityKeyIdentifier and subjectKeyIdentifier in the form [0] KeyIdentifier.
-This extension shall be marked as non-critical, and calculated using method 2 of section 4.2.1.2 of RFC5280.
+This extension shall be marked as non-critical, and calculated using method 2 of section 4.2.1.2 of RFC 5280.

 Requirements applicable to DCCKI Infrastructure Certificates only